unchartedsoftware/lumo/README.md

 ### Layer

-A layer represents a single source of data.
+A layer represents a single source of tile data.
 A layer is only responsible for retrieving and storing tile data in it's retrieved format.

 ```javascript
 const layer = new lumo.Layer();